tailscale-dev/vscode-tailscale/README.md

    - If you have signed in to multiple Tailscale accounts on your device, ensure that the correct account is active.
 2. Ensure that your Tailnet access controls (ACLs) are [configured to allow Tailscale Funnel](https://tailscale.com/kb/1223/tailscale-funnel/#setup) on your device.
 3. Ensure that [magicDNS and HTTPS Certificates are enabled](https://tailscale.com/kb/1153/enabling-https/) on your tailnet.
-4. Ensure `tailscale` is available in the environment path.
-You can check this by running `tailscale status` in your CLI; if no command is found, you may need to add the Tailscale executable to your path.
-Alternatively, you can set its path via the `tailscale.path` setting in VS Code.
+4. If you are running `tailscaled` in a non-default path, you can set its path via the `tailscale.socketPath` setting in VS Code.

 ## Configuration

-- `tailscale.path`: A path to the `tailscale` executable.
-If unset, the extension will use the environment path to resolve the `tailscale` executable.
+- `tailscale.socketPath`: A path to the `tailscaled` unix socket.
+If unset, the extension will use the default path based on the platform.
 If set, the extension will use the supplied path.
-The path should include the executable name (e.g.
-  `/usr/bin/tailscale`, `C:\Program Files\tailscale\tailscale.exe`).

 ## Contribute